NEW YORK STATE ASSOCIATION OF DAY SERVICE PROVIDERS

 Disseminating information

-Advocating for the rights of Persons with Disabilities
+Advocating for the Rights of Persons with Disabilities

-Promote Program Development and Staff Education
+Promoting Program Development and Staff Education

-Provide Technical Assistance
+Providing Technical Assistance

 Maintaining a Liaison to State and Local Governments